How you can manage stress

 Anxiety or depression

-Serious workplace stress can lead to anxiety or depression.
-Anxiety is a general feeling of unease, worry or fear that can result in panic attacks and general withdrawal.
-Low mood or depression can cause feelings of sadness, worry, tiredness, low self-esteem or anger.
+Serious workplace stress can lead to anxiety or depression. is a general feeling of unease, worry or fear that can result in panic attacks and general withdrawal. can cause feelings of sadness, worry, tiredness, low self-esteem or anger.

 Bad temper or low morale